 Speak directly to your clients feelings in order to connect with them on an emotional level.

-Now comes the most important part, you must offer a confident guaranteed solution that solves your client's pain.
+So now comes the most important part.
+You must offer a confident guaranteed solution that solves your client's pain.
 When you put your own skin in the game you’ll gain their credibility and trust.